Samuel Edusa MD

 At the expo grounds

-This year, the expo partnered with the Philadelphia College of Osteopathic Medicine (PCOM) South Georgia to introduce a groundbreaking healthcare exhibit.
-As part of this initiative, I had the opportunity to present on skin cancer, with a particular focus on farmers who face increased risk due to prolonged sun exposure.
+This year, the expo partnered with Philadelphia College of Osteopathic Medicine (PCOM) South Georgia to add a healthcare exhibit.
+That's where I came in.
+I gave a presentation on skin cancer, focused on farmers who spend most of their working hours in direct sun.

 Schedule for day 2 of the expo